Joshua-Olisa/Customer-Segementation-Using-K-Means-Clustering/README.md

 ## Recommendations
 Since the is only clear clustering and strong correlation between annual income and spending score and not so strong a relationship with age i would focus less the ages of the customers.
 Here are my recommedation of the 5 distinct cluster groups
-- Affluent High Spenders (High Income, High Spending Score): These are likely luxury or premium shoppers with significant purchasing power.
+**Affluent High Spenders (High Income, High Spending Score)**: These are likely luxury or premium shoppers with significant purchasing power.

 Recommendations:
 - Focus on Premium Products/Services: Promote luxury, exclusive, or high-end products to this group, emphasizing quality, prestige, and status.
 - Loyalty Programs: Introduce VIP programs, exclusive memberships, or rewards for frequent purchases.

-- Budget-Conscious High Spenders (Low Income, High Spending Score): These shoppers prioritize spending despite having lower incomes, possibly due to lifestyle or aspirational purchases.
+**Budget-Conscious High Spenders (Low Income, High Spending Score)**: These shoppers prioritize spending despite having lower incomes, possibly due to lifestyle or aspirational purchases.

 Recommendations:
  - Value-Based Marketing: Highlight offers, discounts, and value-driven products.
 Focus on promotions like “luxury for less” or installment-based purchasing options.
  - Installment Plans/Financing Options: Provide financing plans or "buy now, pay later" options to allow them to afford higher-end products while managing their budget.
  - Product Bundles: Offer bundled deals that create value for their spending, e.g., multiple products at a discounted rate or product + service combinations.

-- Wealthy Low Spenders (High Income, Low Spending Score): These customers have high purchasing power but tend to be more conservative or selective in their spending.
-They might prioritize savings or only spend on essential or meaningful purchases.
+**Wealthy Low Spenders (High Income, Low Spending Score)**: These customers have high purchasing power but tend to be more conservative or selective in their spending.They might prioritize savings or only spend on essential or meaningful purchases.

 Recommendations:
-Promote Exclusive Offers and Scarcity: Use limited-edition products or “once-in-a-lifetime” deals to tap into their selective buying nature.
+- Promote Exclusive Offers and Scarcity: Use limited-edition products or “once-in-a-lifetime” deals to tap into their selective buying nature.
-Investment Products: Focus on promoting durable, high-quality, or investment-type products that offer long-term value.
+- Investment Products: Focus on promoting durable, high-quality, or investment-type products that offer long-term value.
-Sustainability and Social Responsibility: Appeal to their potential interest in brands that are socially responsible, eco-friendly, or support philanthropic causes.
+- Sustainability and Social Responsibility: Appeal to their potential interest in brands that are socially responsible, eco-friendly, or support philanthropic causes.

-- Low-Income Low Spenders (Low Income, Low Spending Score): This group has limited disposable income and tends to spend conservatively and are likely more sensitive to price and may prioritize essential purchases.
+**Low-Income Low Spenders (Low Income, Low Spending Score)**: This group has limited disposable income and tends to spend conservatively and are likely more sensitive to price and may prioritize essential purchases.

 Recommendations:
-Budget-Friendly Options: Emphasize affordability, discounts, and essential products that match their needs.
+- Budget-Friendly Options: Emphasize affordability, discounts, and essential products that match their needs.
 Promote products with the highest value for the lowest price.
-Discounts and Promotions: Use price cuts, coupons, and loyalty rewards to encourage more frequent spending.
+- Discounts and Promotions: Use price cuts, coupons, and loyalty rewards to encourage more frequent spending.
-Focus on Necessities: Market everyday items, basics, and low-cost alternatives that appeal to their budget-conscious mindset.
+- Focus on Necessities: Market everyday items, basics, and low-cost alternatives that appeal to their budget-conscious mindset.
-Engagement through Referrals: Offer referral programs or small incentives for sharing with friends, since word-of-mouth may resonate with this group.
+- Engagement through Referrals: Offer referral programs or small incentives for sharing with friends, since word-of-mouth may resonate with this group.

-- Average Spenders with Average Income (Average Income, Average Spending Score): These shoppers are the middle of the road—neither extravagant nor overly conservative in their spending.
+**Average Spenders with Average Income (Average Income, Average Spending Score)**: These shoppers are the middle of the road—neither extravagant nor overly conservative in their spending.
 They represent the mass market and likely make regular purchases without excessive indulgence.

 Recommendations:
-Wide Appeal Marketing: Focus on campaigns that emphasize reliability, quality, and fair pricing.
+- Wide Appeal Marketing: Focus on campaigns that emphasize reliability, quality, and fair pricing.
 They will respond well to solid value without extremes.
-Promote Bestsellers and Popular Products: Highlight products with broad appeal that are already proven to sell well across a diverse customer base.
+- Promote Bestsellers and Popular Products: Highlight products with broad appeal that are already proven to sell well across a diverse customer base.
-Loyalty Programs: Offer reward programs to increase engagement and encourage repeat purchases.
+- Loyalty Programs: Offer reward programs to increase engagement and encourage repeat purchases.
-Seasonal Promotions: Utilize seasonal sales (e.g., back-to-school, holiday sales) to drive purchases.
+- Seasonal Promotions: Utilize seasonal sales (e.g., back-to-school, holiday sales) to drive purchases.
 These customers may wait for the right time or occasion to spend.